balparda/fapfavorites/README.md

 This will start the web app ___in you local computer only___, and to see it you just leave `./process.py` running and visit http://127.0.0.1:8000/viewer/ in your browser.
-Again, use the `--dir` flag to point it to a non-default location database.
+If your database is not in the default location (`~/Downloads/imagefap/`) you should provide the `--dir` flag to the `./process.py` command.
 The web app is not beautiful, for sure, but it is simple, fast, gets the job done, does not waste your time, and 100% offline.
 You can see all users, all favorite albums, images, duplicates,